Derby Aboriginal Short Stay Accommodation service (DASSA)

 Broome Aboriginal Short Stay Accommodation service (BASSA)

-The Broome Aboriginal Short Stay Accommodation service (BASSA) will open mid-2018.
+The Broome Aboriginal Short Stay Accommodation service (BASSA) will open late 2018.
 It will operate along the same lines as the established Derby service but will cater for a larger number of Aboriginal people, with 44 rooms and up to 100 beds.
 Similar to Derby, it has been designed to take local cultural requirements into account.
 BASSA will function as a partnership with Centacare Kimberley, Nyamba Buru Yawuru Ltd and the Nirrumbuk Aboriginal Cooperation.